Q: Can I put clothes or personal items in my vehicle for shipping?

 Q: Can I ship my leased vehicle overseas?

-A: A leased vehicle may be shipped only with an original NOTARIZED letter (+2 copies) from the lienholder stating their permission for the car to be shipped overseas, together with the original title.
+A: A leased vehicle may be shipped only with an original NOTARIZED letter (+2 copies) from the lienholder stating their permission for the car to be shipped overseas, together with the DMV abstract title.

 Q: Why does my vehicle need to be at the pier several days before the vessel departs?